Protestant Campus Ministry

 Are you interested in Christian student leadership?
 Do you have a heart to fund peer ministers in PCM?

-PCM has added a work/study participant, Klara Kang, to help out in the office.
+PCM has added a work/study participant, Micah Crawford, to help out in the office.
 We thank God for providing gifted assistance!